 Hot Tips for Driving An EV in Cold Weather

 The cold reality is that driving in the winter is more challenging for everyone.
 Both internal combustion engine vehicles and electric vehicles suffer from efficiency losses when it is freezing outside.
 However, the recent polar vortex shouldn’t fog anyone’s thinking about the overarching benefits of driving an EV in cold weather climates.
 Yes, electric vehicle performance is affected by extreme temperatures, but there are ways to manage range and efficiency in the winter months.
-Hot EV tips for driving in cold weather below.
+This guide on winter car prep will teach you everything you need to know to keep your electric vehicle running in tip-top shape all winter long.

 Hot Tip #1: Precondition.

 Use the car’s precondition function as much as possible.
+Road conditions can be rough during the dead of winter compared to warmer climates.
 Most modern EVs have a preconditioning feature that will preheat the battery and passenger cabin.
 This allows you to depart comfortably with a fully charged and heated battery and cabin.
 Most electric vehicles allow you to set the preconditioning to begin every day at a set time, so your car is ready for you when you need to depart.
 Also, make sure your car is actually plugged in while you precondition, because you want to draw energy from the grid to do this, not drain your battery.
 Some EVs won’t precondition if the car is using a level 1, 120v portable charger, because they won’t provide enough energy to properly precondition.
 This is another reason why it’s advisable to use a level 2, 240v charging station, like our JuiceBox smart home charger.

 Hot Tip #2: Okay to roast your rump, but use cabin heat judiciously.